Murder of Ellie Gould: Aftermath and Ellie's Law

+In November 2022, and along with several other women who lost female relatives as a result of male violence, Carole Gould co-founded Killed Women, a group for the families of women murdered by men, which has campaigned to strengthen domestic homicide laws.
+Together with Julie Devey, another co-founder whose daughter was murdered by an ex-boyfriend, Gould was appointed an OBE in the 2025 New Year Honours for her work with the group.
+She described the honour as "bittersweet".

 Independent review

 In November 2021, the findings of an independent review of the case were published.
 The report found that Griffiths had attempted to disrupt Gould's studies in an act known as "educational sabotage".
 This was described as "a less known form of coercive control and economic abuse which disrupts a victim's ability to gain educational qualifications and furthers a perpetrator's power and control over them".
 The report also recommended that, while there were no agency failings or shortcomings, more should be done to promote the service available in Wiltshire to victims of domestic abuse and coercion.

 Documentaries

 The Ellie Gould case was the subject of two television documentaries that aired in the UK in October and November 2020.
 The 31 October episode of Britain's Deadliest Kids was broadcast by Quest Red, while on 2 November, the Crime and Investigation documentary Murder At My Door covered the case.
 The film featured many of Gould's schoolfriends, who had co-operated with the makers, and was introduced by actress Kym Marsh.
 The case was also the subject of an edition of the Channel 5 documentary series Killer at the Crime Scene that aired on 5STAR on 25 August 2022.